top of page

 • Neurodiversity-Affirming Practice

-• Self-Compassion (Dr. Kristen Neff)
+• Self-Compassion (Dr. Kristen Neff, Dr. Paul Gilbert)

 • Neurologic Music Therapy (Dr. Michael Thaut)